cpe200-158-sec1/week-1/Lab/Lab1-2/Readme.md

 ## Revision, put your commit number here
 * Three functions: 27b1e5288acc91502af4b092e55b6376f93837ed
-* Get input from command line:
+* Get input from command line: a81698b7fd732f8bcf1bd03cd7feacc7a793300e

 ## Questions
 1. What are the limitations of your new code?

-Answer:
+Answer: Must fixed size of array that collected input.